TritonDataCenter/rfd/rfd/0156/README.md

 well-known location defined by the UEFI specification.
 The boot loader is normally placed in this location.

-The UEFI specification reserved the first sector of the drive so that MBR-style boot code can be installed into it.
-This sector is known as the protected MBR (PMBR) and allows for the same disk to support booting in both legacy BIOS and UEFI modes.
-To continue to support legacy BIOS boot mode, a first stage loader will be installed into the PMBR.
-This code will jump to and execute a second stage loader (gptzfsboot) that will be intalled into a small boot slice. gptzfsboot will then mount the root partition and execute the legacy BIOS version of Loader.
+To continue to support legacy BIOS boot mode, a first stage loader will be installed into the MBR.
+This code will mount the root partition and execute the legacy BIOS version of Loader.

 The resulting GPT partitioning layout will look like this:

 <pre>
 Slice  Type                                                            Size
-0      C12A7328-F81F-11D2-BA4B-00A0C93EC93B (ESP)                      33 MB*
+0      C12A7328-F81F-11D2-BA4B-00A0C93EC93B (ESP)                     256 MB*
 1      6A82CB45-1DD2-11B2-99A6-080020736631 (solaris/illumos boot)      1 MB
 2      6A85CF4D-1DD2-11B2-99A6-080020736631 (solaris/illumos root)   rest of disk
 </pre>

-* The size of the ESP is still being investigated.
-The proposed size of 33 MB was chosen simply becase that is the smallest PCFS filesystem that mkfs will create and currently the only thing in the ESP is the boot loader executable, which is under 2MB.
-That said, future platforms may require software to placed into the ESP in order to update the system board firmware.
-So we know some amount of headroom is required there.
+* Currently the only file being placed in the ESP is the boot loader executable, which is under 2MB.
+However, future platforms may require software to be placed into the ESP in order to update the system board firmware.
+Additionally there is a proposal[5] that may place encyption material on the USB key.
+So, in order to leave sufficient headroom for possible future uses of the ESP and to avoid having to increase the size of the ESP later, we are opting for a much larger size for the ESP than is currently required.

 #### Build Tool Changes